-Research assignments for Graduate Research Assistants are made by the student's major professor and advisory committee.
+Research assignments for Graduate Research Assistants are made by the student's Major Professor and advisory committee.
 Portions of this research required for the assistantship may be used in partial fulfillment for the requirements for a degree.
 Assistantships may be terminated for unsatisfactory performance such as low grades or lack of commitment to research and teaching responsibilities.

 All Plant Pathology M.S. and Ph.D. students are expected to be a teaching assistant in an assigned course for at least one semester for M.S. students and two semesters for Ph.D. students during a degree program.
-Students provided department-funded assistantships are expected to serve as Teaching Assistants annually for up to 3 times over the course of 2 years for M.S. students and up to 5 times in 4 years for Ph.D. students.
-The student will register for 1 credit hour of PATH 8160 (Special Topics in Plant Pathology) each semester he or she serves as a teaching assistant.
+Teaching requirements may be larger for students provided with department-funded assistantship over multiple years.
+The student will register for 1 credit hour of PATH 8160 (Special Topics in Plant Pathology) each semester they serve as a teaching assistant.
 Each student must complete GRSC 7770 (Graduate Teaching Seminar) prior to or concurrently with their first teaching assignment.

 The Graduate Coordinator, in consultation with the Department Head, is responsible for assigning Teaching Assistants to particular courses and professors, and is responsible for balancing the amount of service provided with the amount budgeted.
 The instructor of record of the course is responsible for evaluating the performance of each teaching assistant.
 Examples of assistance provided by TAs include: (1) preparation of lab materials, (2) set-up and take down of laboratory apparatus and materials; (3) teach laboratory sections; (4) conduct question-answer sessions with students; (5) give one or more lectures; (6) monitor and grade examinations.
-Students specifically interested in enhancing their teaching skills should explore, in consultation with their major professor and advisory committee, Graduate School resources such as the Teaching Portfolio Program or the Interdisciplinary Certificate in University Teaching as they are developing their Program of Study.
+Students specifically interested in enhancing their teaching skills should explore, in consultation with their Major Professor and advisory committee, Graduate School resources such as the Teaching Portfolio Program or the Interdisciplinary Certificate in University Teaching as they are developing their Program of Study.